jaruizes/casarrubios-project/README.md

-Let's go into more detail.
+Let's dive into the details.

 We can see two different contexts in order to clearly separate concerns:

 - Candidates

   This is the context related to candidates.
-This context is the applications owner and a candidate can perform the following actions:
+This context is the owner of applications and a candidate can perform the following actions:

   -  check open positions
-  - apply to a position and uploading a resume
+  - apply to a position and uploading their resume